Oregon cigarette taxes

 Every manufacturer distributing cigarettes in Oregon to someone other than an Oregon licensed distributor is required to deliver a statement with each shipment.
 The statement must contain prescribed information.
 The manufacturer must provide the Department of Revenue a copy within 10 days.

-Transporters: Transporters must obtain a permit from the Department of Revenue to possess, acquire for transportation, or transport untaxed cigarettes in Oregon.
+Transporters must apply for a Permit for Transportation of Unstamped Cigarettes from the Department of Revenue to possess, acquire for transportation, or transport untaxed cigarettes in Oregon.
 Each transporter must carry the permit, the invoices or bills of lading covering the shipment, and other prescribed information in the vehicle during transport.

 Every distributor and every person dealing in, transporting, or storing cigarettes in Oregon must keep all pertinent records and returns for five years.